-In addition, during the first quarter of 2006, we began the implementation of process and system changes in connection with our new ERP system and certain other initiatives.
-Those changes, to some extent, adversely impacted our production efficiency as we began the transition to new systems and processes.
-As a result, we experienced what we believe to be a temporary increase in manufacturing lead times, which likely contributed to lower net sales during the first quarter of fiscal 2006.
+Also, during the second quarter of fiscal 2006, we continued the implementation of business process and system changes in connection with our new ERP system and certain other initiatives.
+Those changes, to some extent, adversely impacted our production efficiency as we continued the transition to new systems and processes.
+As expected, we continued to experience what we believe to be a temporary increase in manufacturing lead times during the second quarter, which likely contributed to lower net sales during the second quarter of fiscal 2006.
+While we identified and corrected a number of the issues impacting our manufacturing lead times and manufacturing efficiencies by the end of the second quarter, we cannot be certain of the impact on net sales during the second half of the year.
 We believe our process and system changes ultimately will improve the scalability of our systems (and therefore our ability to better handle increased production volume), improve our plant efficiency, and improve our customer service.
-As we continue to implement the planned process and system changes, our net sales in the second quarter of fiscal 2006 fiscal year could be negatively impacted compared to the same period last year.
-However, we believe any such effect will be temporary and not adversely affect net sales for the second half of fiscal 2006.